sbeyer/plaisir/README.md

 a solver for the Inventory Routing Problem, used for the
 [IRP Track of the 12th DIMACS Implementation Challenge](http://dimacs.rutgers.edu/programs/challenge/vrp/irp/).
+If you want to reproduce,
+the code used to compute the results for the Challenge can be found on tag `v12`.

+Please note that the source code is considered a work-in-progress and was originally not meant to be public.
+It might contain a lot of dirt.

 ## Important license notice